sdraken/vulkan-tutorial/notes.md

 3. Recreate objects

 ("A disadvantage of this approach is that we need to stop all rendering before creating a new swap chain.
 It is possible to create a new swap chain while drawing commands on an image from the old swap chain are still in-flight.
 You need to pass the previous swap chain to the oldSwapChain field in the VkSwapchainCreateInfoKHR struct and destroy the old swap chain as soon as you’ve finished using it.")

+## Suboptimal or out-of-date swap chain
+The next step is to figure out when to actually recreate the swap chain.
+Vulkan usually tells us that the swap chain is no longer adequate during presentation.
+The return values of **vkAcquireNextImageKHR** and **vkQueuePresentKHR** can indicate (among other things) whether or not the swap chain is still compatible.
+For this there are 2 relevant return values.

+- **VK_SUBOPTIMAL_KHR**: The swap chain has become incompatible with the surface and can no longer be used for rendering.
+- **VK_ERROR_OUT_OF_DATE_KHR**: The swap chain can still be used to successfully present to the surface, but the surface properties are no longer matched exactly.

+After a **vkAcquireNextImageKHR** call, you could recreate the swap chain for both **VK_SUBOPTIMAL_KHR** and **VK_ERROR_OUT_OF_DATE_KHR** return values.
+However, you can still proceed normally with a suboptimal swap chain.
+Since the next image has already been acquired it can make sense to only recreate the swap chain when necessary (i.e when getting **VK_ERROR_OUT_OF_DATE_KHR**).

+After a **vkQueuePresentKHR** call we don't need to worry about already acquiring an image, so we can simply recreate the swap chain if we get either **VK_SUBOPTIMAL_KHR** or **VK_ERROR_OUT_OF_DATE_KHR**.